theakash04/Recall/README.md

 ## 🧠 Why I Built This

-I built Recall to dive deep into modern search systems — like semantic search — and to gain full control over a production-grade stack with database modeling, embeddings, workers, and search indexing.
+I built Recall to learn more about modern search systems — like semantic search — and to gain full control over a production-grade stack with database modeling, embeddings, workers, and search indexing.

 ---